Manage Stress with These Tips

 Those feelings attached to your song, which produced that smile, will increase the production of endorphins – your body’s feel-good chemicals.
 You see, the body cannot simultaneously support 2 conflicting emotions.

 You cannot at the same time feel both hate and compassion, show humility while yelling or screaming, or feel stress and calm at the same time.
 Endorphins help turn off stress and anxiety chemicals through their analgesic effect.
 Endorphins accomplish this by interacting with the brain’s opiate receptors, yielding results similar to morphine – minus the addiction.

-When rhythm and timing brain circuits are consistent, such as to the beat of a metronome, song or repetitious cadence, they produce a very calm, clear-headed effect.
+When rhythm and timing brain circuits are consistent, such as to the beat of a metronome, song, or repetitious cadence, they produce a very calm, clear-headed effect.
 A bit of neuroscience behind why music soothed the savage beast.

 This is also why guided meditation is mostly spoken in an even, rhythmic cadence.

-Going a little deeper into a bit of brain science, we learn actions that make us smile and feel good such as silently singing a personal feel-good song, engages the part of the brain’s medial prefrontal cortex that supports empathy and compassion.
+Going a little deeper into a bit of brain science, we learn actions that make us smile and feel good such as silently singing a personal feel-good song, which engages the part of the brain’s medial prefrontal cortex that supports empathy and compassion.

-This opposes the fight or flight chemical response from the other half of the medial prefrontal cortex that is responsible for anxiety, stress, frustration, anger, burnout and other ego-driven, inwardly focused reflexive responses.
+This opposes the fight or flight chemical response from the other half of the medial prefrontal cortex that is responsible for anxiety, stress, frustration, anger, burnout, and other ego-driven inwardly focused reflexive responses.